Trevor Phillips: Multiculturalism: disagreements with Ken Livingstone

 Phillips and Livingstone had a frosty relationship throughout Phillips's time on the London Assembly, and Phillips's opposition to multiculturalism saw them clash time and again during his tenure at the CRE.
-In a Times interview in April 2004, Phillips said the government should stop supporting multiculturalism, claiming it was out of date and legitimised "separateness" between communities, and instead should "assert a core of Britishness".
+In a Times interview in April 2004, Phillips said the government should stop supporting multiculturalism, saying it was out of date and legitimised "separateness" between communities, and instead should "assert a core of Britishness".

 In 2006, Livingstone accused Phillips of "pandering to the right" so much that he "would soon join the BNP".
 Phillips replied that his views had been "well documented" and "well supported".
 Phillips has made speeches stating that "it was right to ask hard questions about multicultural Britain".
 Although he apologised for his presentation of research by the Australian academic Michael Poulsen of statistics on levels of segregation, which had led to some controversy, he welcomed the focus on integration of different communities after the launch of A Commission for Integration and Cohesion.
-Phillips has subsequently cited recent work by, amongst others, Professor Eric Kaufmann of Birkbeck College, London showing that white and non-white segregation in London and Birmingham has increased during the census period to 2011.
+Phillips subsequently cited later work by, among others, Professor Eric Kaufmann of Birkbeck College, London University, showing that white and non-white segregation in London and Birmingham increased during the census period to 2011.

 After the 2005 riots in France, Phillips warned that "inequality, race and powerlessness" can be "incendiary".
-He was invited to advise the French government and in September 2007 was awarded the Chevalier de la Légion d'Honneur.
+He was invited to advise the French government and in September 2007 was made a Chevalier de la Légion d'Honneur.

-Phillips wrote in May 2016: "Rome may not yet be in flames, but I think I can smell the smouldering whilst we hum to the music of liberal self-delusion" by ignoring the effects of mass immigration to the United Kingdom, explicitly comparing his warning to Enoch Powell's 1968 Rivers of Blood speech.
+Phillips wrote in May 2016: "Rome may not yet be in flames, but I think I can smell the smouldering whilst we hum to the music of liberal self-delusion" by ignoring the effects of mass immigration to the United Kingdom, explicitly comparing his warning to Enoch Powell's 1968 "Rivers of Blood" speech.

 Views on free speech

 Phillips has spoken on the need for free speech to "allow people to offend each other".
-These comments came after the protests against the Danish cartoons satirising the Islamic prophet, Muhammad which sparked protests in the Muslim community.
+These comments came after the protests against the Danish cartoons satirising the Islamic prophet Muhammad, which sparked protests in the Muslim community.
 He stated in an ITV interview: "One point of Britishness is that people can say what they like about the way we should live, however absurd, however unpopular it is."

-While supporting free speech, Phillips has spoken out against providing the far-right with a platform.
+While supporting free speech, Phillips has spoken out against providing the far right with a platform.
 Discussing the Oxford Union's invitation to BNP leader Nick Griffin and Holocaust denier David Irving, he told the BBC's Andrew Marr Show: "As a former president of the National Union of Students, I'm ashamed that this has happened.
 This is not a question of freedom of speech, this is a juvenile provocation."
 Griffin has since hit back at Phillips by declaring him a "black racist" in an interview given to Channel 4.